rafi/vim-config/README.md

 | [kosayoda/nvim-lightbulb] | VSCode 💡 for neovim's built-in LSP
 | [ray-x/lsp_signature.nvim] | LSP signature hint when you type
 | [folke/lua-dev.nvim] | Dev setup for Lua
+| [jose-elias-alvarez/null-ls.nvim] | Inject LSP diagnostics, code actions, and more
 | [folke/todo-comments.nvim] | Highlight, list and search todo comments in your projects
 | [windwp/nvim-autopairs] | autopairs for neovim written by lua
 | [hrsh7th/nvim-cmp] | Completion plugin for neovim written in Lua